max-muoto/typing-deprecated-pep/spec.md

     warnings.warn(message, DeprecationWarning, stacklevel=find_stacklevel())
 ```

-Whereas with `warnings.deprecated` you have to pass in the `stacklevel` in the decorator itself, instead of it having it be determined at runtime.
+Whereas with `warnings.deprecated` you have to pass in the `stacklevel` in the decorator itself, it being determined at initialization, instead of it having it be determined at runtime.

 ### Deprecating parameters

-There's not a fully agreed upon way to deprecate parameters in Python.
-As of writing this, there is an ongoing discussion on Typeshed on how to best handle this, for now the most common way is going to be add a deprecated overload:
+As of now, it's possible to deprecate parameters using `warnings.deprecated`, but this can be cumbersome, especially when you have to add overloads just for the sake of deprecating a parameter.
+Take the following example:

 ```python
 from warnings import deprecated